OpenPrinting/openprinting.github.io/_documentation/05-User-Manual.md

 ### Applications

 Once `snap` is installed, you can easily install any driver.
 Find the name of the application compatible with your device.
 This information will be provided by your device manufacturer.
-You can install the application from the command line:
+You can install the application browsing the Snap Store or from the command line:

     snap install <application-name>

 <br>
-*Note: Driver auto-installation i.e. when a printer on the system is discovered, the driver can be found on the Snap Store and even can be automatically installed using the hardware signature, is under development.
+*Note: Driver auto-installation i.e. when a printer on the system is discovered, the driver can be found on the Snap Store and even can be automatically installed using the hardware signature, is [under development](https://forum.snapcraft.io/t/hardware-associated-snaps-snap-store-search-by-hardware-signature/).
 We will update this work on our website as soon as this is completed.
 Until then you have to install drivers manually.*

 Many interfaces are automatically connected when a snap is installed, and this ability is a property of either the interface itself, or the snap.
 Interfaces not connected automatically require the user to make a manual connection using the `snap connect` command.